How to Strengthen Community Within Your Association

 - Engage members through your association management platform

-Host a virtual fundraising event
+Host a hybrid fundraising event

 Challenge members to an ongoing fundraiser